jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-difficultyai-description"></a>

 ### ✏ Description:
-Get/Set the AI Difficulty for a Player.
+Get or set the AI difficulty for a player.

 The difficulty settings are below: